Southern Yakutia (Sakha)

 “All I am trying to say is that a

+her.
 Or, let’s say a woman deserves at least a child of her own to shower her

 bountiful love on.
 I say so even though I’m against the idea of a man in his

-seventies going down on all fours as he plays with his creeping descendant who
+seventies going down on all fours as he plays with his creeping descendant, who

 is not even his grandchild or great-grandchild.”